‘Brutal beating’ of imprisoned student must be investigated: Amnesty

 Students at the University of Khartoum have showed their solidarity with the imprisoned Asim Omar.
 Amnesty International reported yesterday that the 24-year-old student was beaten by prison guards.

-Wifag Qurashi, one of the leaders of the Independent Student Congress Party at the Khartoum University, said that Asim Omar was beaten and kicked with sticks on various parts of his body, including the head and sensitive areas, in Kober Prison in Khartoum.
+Wifag Gurashi, one of the leaders of the Independent Student Congress Party at the Khartoum University, said that Asim Omar was kicked and beaten with batons on various parts of his body, including the head and sensitive areas, in Kober Prison in Khartoum North.

 “[This] in addition to being threatened with rape and humiliated.”